17 July 2020

 If these countries increase their use of fossil fuels to meet the rising energy demands of their growing populations, while established major emitters fail to reduce their emissions dramatically, atmospheric concentrations of greenhouse gases will lead to unmanageable global warming.

-These agreements assume an intensifying effort to replace fossil fuels by renewable energy sources and significant improvements in the energy efficiency of industries, transport, and cities.
-However, the need for rapid emission reductions goes well beyond what a transition to non-carbon based fuels can provide – raising questions about geoengineering and other potential technologies and their impacts.
+Since 1992, the international community has negotiated successive agreements that aim to reduce greenhouse gas emissions to net-zero levels in the second part of this century.
+These agreements assume an intensifying effort to replace fossil fuels (or reduce their consumption) by using renewable energy sources and drive significant improvements in the energy efficiency of industries, transport and cities.
+However, the need for rapid emission reductions goes well beyond what a transition to non-carbon based fuels can provide – raising questions about geo-engineering and other potential technologies and their impacts.

 The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.

-EUR 850: Early Bird Rate
+EUR 850: Early Bird Rate (until 29 February 2020)

 EUR 950: Regular Rate

-for reduced tuition fees or a tuition fee waiver.
+Students from partner universities may qualify for reduced tuition fees or a tuition fee waiver.